mcolomerr/starter-academic/content/authors/admin/_index.md

 highlight_name: false
 ---

-I am currently a Computational Biology and Bioinformatics master student at ETH Zürich.
-I am interested in applying computational tools to study life sciences.
-Physics graduate from the University of Barcelona.
-Last year I was an exchange student at KTH Stockholm and I was awarded a Maria Yzuel fellowship to do my Bachelor Thesis at the Institute of Photonic Sciences.
-I am also fond of education and scientific outreach.
-Thus, I co-created the project Fisikids for bringing science to primary school kids.
+Mariona is a Computational Biology and Bioinformatics master student at ETH Zürich.
+She is a physics graduate from the University of Barcelona.
+Last year Mariona was an exchange student at KTH Stockholm and was awarded a Maria Yzuel fellowship to do my Bachelor Thesis at the Institute of Photonic Sciences.
+She is also fond of education and scientific outreach.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.